 - "Queen Anne hair salon"

 Use Google's autocomplete and "People also ask" sections to discover exactly what phrases real Seattle customers are searching.
-Tools like Google Search Console (free) show you which queries your site is already appearing for — often revealing keyword opportunities you didn't know existed.
+Google Search Console (free) shows you which queries your site already appears for — often revealing keyword opportunities you didn't know existed.

 Step 3: On-Page SEO for Your Seattle Business Website